You are here: Home »

 First, though, let’s look at herbs often used by women at the time of the menopause.

-Our top recommendation is our 90-day Menopause Programme.
+Our top recommendation is our Menopause Programme.
 This consists of three products, two to help the hormone stay balanced and one for the liver – it is essential to keep the liver working well at menopause time.

 This consists of:

 Some people prefer herbs in drops rather than capsules where possible.
-The 90-day Menopause Programme with Drops substitutes Femarone 40+ Drops and Liv Drops for Femarone 40+ and Liv Capsules.
+The Menopause Programme with Drops substitutes Femarone 40+ Drops and Liv Drops for Femarone 40+ and Liv Capsules.
 Apart from this the programme is the same.

 We suggest the programme is used for 3-6 months.
 Afterwards, some women like to continue with it at a lower level for up to a year or even more; others find they can just stop it and feel fine.

 It is important for the hormone system to avoid stress as much as possible.
+Signs of this are important to watch for.

 Yoga is a great approach for helping signs of menopause as well as being a great anti-stress measure.